Shashanksnraj/ReleaseGates/readme.md

    ![vstsdemogen_create](images/vstsdemogen_create.png)

-## Exercise 1: Configure Release definition for deploying the app
+## Exercise 1: Configure Release definition for deploying the application

 ### Update Release Tasks

 1. Navigate to **Releases** under **Buid and Release** section and **Edit** release definition **PartsUnlimited-CD**.
-In this release definition, we have two environments viz. *Canary Environment* & *Production*.
+In this release definition, you have two environments viz. *Canary Environment* & *Production*.
 Click on **“1 phase, 3 tasks”** link for Canary Environment to update the tasks.

    ![canary_env](images/canary_env.png)

 1. Canary environment has 3 tasks which will publish the package to Azure Web App, enables continuous monitoring of the application after deployment and also Application Insights Alerts will be configured.
-Let us update the Azure Subscription, Web App and corresponding Application Insights details.
+Update the Azure Subscription, Web App and corresponding Application Insights details.

    ![canary_release](images/canary_release.png)